Guide for education settings and filtering providers

 1) Physical Monitoring

-Physical monitoring can contribute where circumstances and the assessment suggests low risk, with staff directly supervising children on a one to one ratio whilst using technology.
-This could be: physical supervision of children whilst using the Internet; assigning additional classroom support staff to monitor screen activity; or actively monitoring all screen activity during a lesson from a central console using appropriate technology.
+Physical monitoring can contribute where circumstances and the risk assessment suggests low risk, with staff directly supervising children on a one to one ratio whilst using technology.
+This could be: physical supervision of children whilst using the Internet or assigning additional classroom support staff to monitor screen activity;.
 The following are possible limitations or points to consider

 - It is difficult to physically monitor any independent use of technology